-1. The Dignity of the Human Person
+A. The Dignity of the Human Person

-- 1. The human person's dignity, which stems from being created in the image of God and from our role in God's plan for humanity and the world, was the source of inspiration for the Church Fathers, who delved into the mystery of divine oikonomia.
-Regarding the human being, St. Gregory the Theologian characteristically emphasizes that: The Creator makes a sort of second world, which is great in the small, he places on earth another angel, a worshipper composed of various natures, a contemplator of visible creation, a witness of the mysteries of creation as comprehended by the intellect, a king over all that is on the earth who is subject to the heavenly kingdom...a living being, prepared here and transported to another world and (which is the culmination of the mystery) who attains deification through striving for God (Homily 45, On Holy Pascha, 7.
+1. The human person's unique dignity, which stems from being created in the image and likeness of God and from our role in God's plan for humanity and the world, was the source of inspiration for the Church Fathers, who entered deeply into the mystery of divine oikonomia.
+Regarding the human being, St. Gregory the Theologian characteristically emphasizes that: The Creator sets a sort of second world upon the earth, great in its smallness, another angel, a worshipper of composite nature, contemplator of visible creation, and initiate of intelligible creation, a king over all that is on earth... a living being, prepared here and transported elsewhere and (which is the culmination of the mystery) deified through attraction towards God (Homily 45, On Holy Pascha, 7.
 PG 36, 632AB).
 The purpose of the incarnation of the Word of God is the deification of the human being.
 Christ, having renewed within himself the old Adam (cf. Eph 2:15), made the human person divine like himself, the beginning of our hope (Eusebius of Caesarea, Demonstrations on the Gospel, Book 4, 14.
 PG 22, 289A).
 For just as the entire human race was contained in the old Adam, so too, the entire human race is now gathered in the new Adam: The Only-begotten One became man in order to gather into one and return to its original condition the fallen human race (Cyril of Alexandria, Commentary on the Gospel of John, Book 9, PG 74, 273D-275A).
-This teaching of the Church is the endless source of all Christian efforts to safeguard the dignity and majesty of the human person. - 2.
-On this basis, it is essential to develop inter-Christian cooperation in every
+This teaching

-- direction for the protection of human dignity and of course for the good of peace, so that the peace-keeping efforts of all Christians without exception may acquire greater weight and significance. - 3.
-To help foster such broader cooperation, it is essential to maintain a common approach to the preeminent value of the human person.
-Orthodox Churches are called to contribute to inter-religious understanding and cooperation, whereby she may contribute to the efforts to eradicate fanaticism of every kind, establish reconciliation among peoples, as well as help freedom and peace prevail throughout the world in order to serve humankind, irrespective of race and religion.
-Of course, such cooperation excludes both syncretism and the attempts of one religion to impose itself over others. - 4.
+- of the Church is the endless source of all Christian efforts to safeguard the dignity and majesty of the human person. - 2.
+On this basis, it is essential to develop inter-Christian cooperation in every direction for the protection of human dignity and of course for the good of peace, so that the peace-keeping efforts of all Christians without exception may acquire greater weight and significance. - 3.
+As a presupposition for a wider co-operation in this regard the common acceptance of the highest value of the human person may be useful.
+The various local Orthodox Churches can contribute to inter-religious understanding and co-operation for the peaceful co-existence and harmonious living together in society, without this involving any religious syncretism. - 4.
 We are convinced that, as God's fellow workers (I Cor 3:9), we can advance to this common service together with all people of good will, who love peace that is pleasing to God, for the sake of human society on the local, national, and international levels.
 This ministry is a commandment of God (Mt 5:9).

-2. Freedom and Responsibility.
+B. Freedom and Responsibility